ev3dev-python-tools/thonny-ev3dev/Developing.md

              - add source roots to PYTHONPATH

           where 'roots' means all content/source roots of the main module and all of its dependencies modules!!

-    - any IDE for python:
-       + we directly set the PYTHONPATH environment variable to make subprojects available to the main project
-       + we add each submodules/X/ directory to the PYTHONPATH environment variable
-       + then when you run main python script in main project it will find the other python modules
+        + IDEA installs all dependencies for all projects automatically for you
+        + In the IDEA IDE we can use a virtual python environment as the used python SDK for the IDEA project.
+          Each module in the project can inherit the SDK from the project, so that they all used it.

     - new modern way for all IDEs:  **editable install**
        + install each context project as an editable install
        + also install the main module as an editable install
        + then you can edit your could and its available on the PYTHONPATH by the editable install
-       + ADVANTAGE above methods: because an editable install is also an install during the installs automatically its dependencies are installed
+       + ADVANTAGE above conventional method: because an editable install is also an install during the installs automatically its dependencies are installed
+       + ADVANTAGE: this way is python's own way and is not dependent of any IDE
        + all modern IDE's support editable installs

-We cloned each subproject ourselves because that is easier and less confusing than using the submodules feature in git itself.

-In an earlier version, we used  macOS soft links to fix the Python path in the main project to the subprojects, however that was not portable to Windows.
-Configuring the module dependencies in the IDEA IDE is the most natural way to set up the project: just specify the dependencies, and technical details of the Python path are automatically set.

-## virtualenv python
+       + note: when using the IDEA IDE do the editable install with the IDE and not with pip, because somehow editable installs done by pip are not picked up by the IDE.
+               Vs code however works fine with editable installs done by pip.

+## use a virtual env

+In python we do not have project support which set ups a sandbox environment for you like in languages like Rust.
+Instead you need to create this environment for your project self with an virtual env tool. ( eg. python3 -m venv ).

-Within the IDE you are using we want to use a python SDK which is independent of the system's python installation.
+By using a virtual env we create a sandbox python environment which is independent of the system's python installation.
+The virtual env isolates the project from the system python.

-We use "virtualenv" which is supported by the Intellij IDEA.
+Eg. we can use "virtualenv" which is supported by the Intellij IDEA.
 Within the IDEA project we create an python SDK with virtualenv in ~/.virtualenvs/ hidden directory in your home directory.
 We don't add the virtualenv into the project because it can become very large, and it can easy be replicated.
 By putting it in a special location we can exclude it also from being backed up.

-In the IDEA IDE we can use this virtual python environment as the used python SDK for the IDEA project.
-Each module in the project can inherit the SDK from the project, so that they all used it.

 With using the "activate" script we can source this python version in an existing bash shell.
-Then using the scripts in described in README_bash_scripts.txt we can setup this python environment with all the required python packages the project needs.
+Then using the scripts described in README_bash_scripts.txt we can setup this python environment with all the required python packages the project needs.